 This model comes with two cutting tools as standard; the brush cutter attachment which is great for heavy duty tasks such as heavy vegetation as well as a wire strimmer for edging lawns and trimming other grassed areas.

 Its reliable, tough and makes clearing any dense foliage easy.
-Its our best brush cutter for brambles and can easily turn its hand to other clearing and tidying tasks too.
+The ParkerBrand Petrol Brush Cutter is the best brush cutter for brambles and can easily turn its hand to other garden clearing and tidying tasks too.

 Ryobi RBC1226I Electric 2-in-1 Brush Cutter